hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 }, []);
 ```

 This works, and we did not have to use Redux.
 However, this has its own share of problems that a lot of React developers have faced.
-It is less code though than what I have shown for the first part of my tutorial, though!
+It is less code though than what I have shown for the first part of the tutorial, though!

-The nice thing about React, and modern frontend technologies is that there is a lot of us that has faced the same kind of problems.
-To truly make your application code resilient, you can either create your own, or use a library that has solved this problem.
-That is why I recommend to use the following when we want to scale with data fetching in our frontend applications:
+React, unlike angular.js is not prescriptive on how state is set, or how data is obtained.
+Data fetching can be done in many ways, and in this blog post, I've demonstrated a couple of them.
+Each way has their flaws.
+However, the React community has came up with a couple of solutions to solving the flaws into libraries that I recommend using:

 1. [rtk-query](https://redux-toolkit.js.org/rtk-query/overview), which solves the problem of data fetching in Redux entirely, and eliminates a lot of boilerplate.
 This leaves the option of integrating it with our Redux states, but then it begs the question - do I really need these redux states anymore?
 What redux do I need now?
 2. [tanstack/query](https://tanstack.com/query/latest) is for data fetching without Redux.
 Redux can still exist with tanstack/query, and the responsibility for Redux only is dedicated to local state, instead of server state.
 It does everything `rtk-query` can, but I believe this came first.
 It also works for Solid, Vue, and Svelte.
 3. [SWR](https://swr.vercel.app/) is an alternative to tanstack/query.

-All of these libraries have solved the problems that I have mentioned in today's blog post, and we end up creating more resilient code.
-Hopefully, this makes data fetching in React more fun, and more to the point of getting data effectively to our users.
+All of these libraries have solved the problems that I have mentioned in today's blog post, and this ends up creating more resilient code.
+Hopefully, this makes data fetching in React more fun with less code without needing to worry about the common frontend problems that often face due to improper code design.